openSUSE/news-o-o/_posts/2011-07-02-opensuse-weekly-news-issue-182-is-out.markdown

 The Linux command less is similar to cat, but with less you can scroll the file instead of showing the file at once.
 With less command you can scroll up in the file as well as down, where with the Linux command more you can only scroll down the file. (...)

-
+â€

 ### For Developers and Programmers

+â€œ

         [Linux Magazine/Ken Hess: Scripting, Part Two: Looping for Fun and Profit](http://www.linux-mag.com/id/8797/?utm_source=feedburner&utm_medium=feed&utm_campaign=Feed%20%3A+LinuxMagazine+%28Linux+Magazine%3A+Top+Stories%29)

 You energy-conserving* system administrators will enjoy learning to use loops in your scripts.
 Looping is a technique that allows you to repeat a process or set of commands indefintely or until the loop exhausts a particular list of items.
-For example, you want to copy a particular file to everyone™s home directory.
+For example, you want to copy a particular file to everyoneâ€™s home directory.
 How do you do it?
-Don™t say that you have a junior-level administrator do it.
-The correct answer is that you™d create a looping script to handle the job.
+Donâ€™t say that you have a junior-level administrator do it.
+The correct answer is that youâ€™d create a looping script to handle the job.

-Don™t worry if you aren™t a scripting master, I™m going to take it slow through this series so that you can absorb what™s going on.
+Donâ€™t worry if you arenâ€™t a scripting master, Iâ€™m going to take it slow through this series so that you can absorb whatâ€™s going on.
 Looping is not a particularly advanced concept.
 Its purpose is to do some task quickly that would take hours or days to do it by hand.
-Looping leverages the computer™s power to do what it™s best at: repetitive processing. (...)
+Looping leverages the computerâ€™s power to do what itâ€™s best at: repetitive processing. (...)

-
+â€

 ### For System Administrators

+â€œ

         [LinuxJournal/Johan Tehlin: Accessing Remote Files Easily and Securely](http://www.linuxjournal.com/content/accessing-remote-files-easy-and-secure)